MabezDev/talks/rust-on-espressif-chips/rust-copenhagen.md

 A `Waker` is something that can be used to signal that a future should be polled again.

-`wake`ing a `Waker` can happen from anywhere, some examples being an interrupt handler, a call back function or just another function.
+`wake`ing a `Waker` can happen from anywhere, some examples being a call-back function from a completed operation, just another function or in many embedded cases, an interrupt handler.

+# How to run futures - Executors

+Where do `Poll::Pending` futures yield to?
+They yield back to the _executor_.

+The executor is the mechanism to run futures, it handles the response to a `wake` event and then `poll`'s that future again.

+A popular executor for embedded is the embassy projects executor.

 # Blocking vs Async

 Read the state of a button connected to a pin.
 Depending on whether the button is pressed, turn on or off an LED connected to another pin.

 # Blocking

-* Repeatedly checks for a condition to be true before proceeding
-* Simple to implement, very inefficient

 ```rust
 let io = IO::new(peripherals.GPIO, peripherals.IO_MUX);